honeydipper/honeydipper/README.md

 ## Design

 ### Vision
 Engineers often use various systems and components to build and deliver services based on software products.
-The systems and components need to interact with each other to achive automation.
+The systems and components need to interact with each other to achieve automation.
 There are usually integration solutions that when implemented the components and systems can operate seamlessly.
 However, the integrations are usually created or configured in ad-hoc fashion.
 When the number of systems/components increases, the number of integrations and complexity of the integrations sometimes become unmanageable.
 All the systems/components are entangled in a mesh like network (See below graph).
 A lot of redundant configuration or development work become necessary.
 It is so hard, sometimes even impossible, to switch from one tool to another.

 ![Systems Ad-hoc Integration Mesh](./docs/DevOpsSystemsAd-hocIntegrationMesh.png)